 Faye’s genuine kindness and deep love of her family and friends will always be remembered by those close to her.
 Her gracious spirit is fondly remembered and will be greatly missed.
 Faye is survived by her children Dan (Roberta) Paulsen of Tacoma, WA, Jane (Joe) Smith of Port St. John, FL, and Cathy (Delayne) Hopkins of Reinbeck, IA; her half-sister Sharon Boyce; her grandchildren Amy (Mike) Reed, Evie Paulsen, Mike (Sheryl) Voigts, Missy Voigts, David (Maria) Hopkins, Steve Hopkins and Laurie (Brian) Wallis; her great grandchildren Lilly Reed, Natasha, Reese, Nikolai, Maylee, Violet, Erik, Zoe, Daniel and Julianne Voigts; Carlos Hopkins, Gloria Rios, and Hailey, Paiton and Brayden Wallis; special niece and nephews Terry Nelson, TS Roberton and Dean Ernst; and her sisters-in-law Francis and Betty Paulsen and many other nieces and nephews.
 She was preceded in death by her parents; her brother Carl Rickert; and her sister Lois Roberton.
 The family would also like to thank Parkview Manor and Cedar Valley Hospice for their loving care of Faye over this past month.

-To send flowers to Faye's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Faye Elinor Paulsen, please visit our floral store.